marijnh/Eloquent-JavaScript/05_higher_order.md

 Being able to pass function values to other functions is not just a gimmick—it's a deeply useful aspect of JavaScript.
-It allows us to write functions that model computations with “gaps” in them.
+It allows us to write functions that model computations with "gaps" in them.
 The code that calls these functions can fill in the gaps by providing function values.